techguybiswa/frontend-challenge/README.md

 For the database evaluation task, there are 3 questions are in the included [DB-Task.md](DB-Task.md) file, and they are centred on an event registration system.

+**Please email us the link to your repository when it's ready to review, at least 48h before your interview.
+Thank you, and good luck! 🎉**

 ##  What is the Challenge?

 Please fork the repository to begin the task.
 [Submission guidelines](#what-we-are-looking-for) are at the bottom of this page 😊